DataDog/dd-trace-java/CONTRIBUTING.md

 ## Pull Request Guidelines

+### Draft first

+When opening a pull request, please open it as a [draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to not auto assign reviewers before you feel the pull request is in a reviewable state.

 ### Title Format

 Pull request titles should briefly describe the proposed changes in a way that makes sense for the users.